memgraph/docs/docs/reference-guide/storage-modes.md

 support.
 This also implies that deltas are cleared after transaction ends so you can even get more efficient execution in the terms of memory.
 We still need deltas to fully support Cypher's semantic for write queries.
-Such design also simplifies the process of garbage collection since the we only need to take care about data on disk.
+Such design also simplifies the process of garbage collection since then we only need to take care about data on disk.

 ### Isolation level
 The only isolation level we support for disk storage is snapshot isolation.
 The first reason is that we believe it should be the default level for most of the applications relying on the database.
 The second is that it simplifies query's execution flow since there is no need to go on disk until the transa- ction commits.

 ### Indices
+Disk storage support both label and label-property indices.
+They are stored in different RocksDB instances as key-value pairs.
+Memgraph loads whole index to memory when user access vertex using index.

 ### Constraints

 Vertices and edges
 are saved in the same RocksDB instance and we distinguish them using the concept called "handles".
 We use one RocksDB instance for supporting label indices and another one for label-property indices.
 There is also an instance used for implementing unique constraints.
 Three other instances are used only to ensure that the context is saved when the database is closed.
 There are two reasons why we use separate instance for indices, constraints and a main storage.
 The first is that each of them logically enables some kind of functionality which requires copying data.
 Specifically, indices essentially speed up reading of nodes with higher memory usage while constraints restrict